catatsuy/notify_slack/README.md

 -filename string
       specify a file name (for uploading to snippet) -filetype string
-      specify a filetype (for uploading to snippet) -icon-emoji string
+      [compatible] specify a filetype for uploading to snippet.
+This option is maintained for compatibility.
+Please use -snippet-type instead.
+-icon-emoji string
       specify icon emoji (unavailable for new Incoming Webhooks) -interval duration